Jan. 6 education puts teachers on front lines of culture war - NewsBreak

 “I feel really strongly that this needs to be talked about,” said Voldman, who teaches history at Natick High School, 15 miles (24 kilometers) west of Boston.
 As the grandson of a Holocaust survivor, he said “it is fair to draw parallels between what happened on Jan.
 6 and the rise of fascism.”

-Voldman said he feels fortunate: “There are other parts of the country where … I would be scared to be a teacher.”Proof-of-vaccination mandates rolling out in more cities
+Voldman said he feels fortunate: “There are other parts of the country where … I would be scared to be a teacher.”Two Petersburg men hospitalized after double shooting on New Year’s Day

 “I guess I was so, I don’t know if naïve is the appropriate word, perhaps exhausted from the pandemic teaching year last year, to understand how controversial this was going to be,” she said.